QwenLM/qwen-code-action/examples/workflows/qwen-dispatch/README.md

 You can easily extend the dispatch workflow to include your own custom workflows.
 Here's how:

 1. **Create your workflow file:** Create a new YAML file in the `.github/workflows` directory with your custom workflow logic.
 Make sure your workflow is designed to be called by `workflow_call`.
-2. **Define a new command:** Decide on a new command to trigger your workflow, for example, `@qwen-code /my-command`.
+2. **Define a new command:** Decide on a new command to trigger your workflow, for example, `@qwencoder /my-command`.
 3. **Update the `dispatch` job:** In `qwen-dispatch.yml`, add a new condition to the `if` statement in the `dispatch` job to recognize your new command.
 4. **Add a new job to call your workflow:** Add a new job to `qwen-dispatch.yml` that calls your custom workflow file.

 ## Usage

 To use this workflow, simply trigger one of the events listed above.
-For comment-based triggers, make sure the comment starts with `@qwen-code` and the appropriate command.
+For comment-based triggers, make sure the comment starts with `@qwencoder` and the appropriate command.